-Contact your Conduct Administrator before the fine/fee due date to inquire about alternative sanctions or payment plans.
-Generally, a Conduct Administrator may be able to offer a combination of a reduced amount along with an educational assignment or project.
-Conduct Administrators cannot negotiate fine/fee alternatives after the due date.
+Students will contact their Conduct Administrator or Review Board Chaird before the fine/fee due date to inquire about alternative sanctions or payment plans.
+Generally, a Conduct Administrator or Review Board Chair may be able to offer a combination of a reduced amount along with an educational assignment or project.
+Conduct Administrators or Review Board Chair cannot negotiate fine/fee alternatives after the due date.

 While not all cases will result in monetary sanctions, they are imposed for some violations.
 A fine is intended to be a deterrent that emphasizes that the behavior was unacceptable and to prevent its recurrence or for failing to complete sanctions on time.
 A fee is incurred when an educational program or activity has an associated cost.
 Restitution is paid to an individual or organization for damages.